nadinekuo/www/about/releases/ET_2020_05_announcement.md

 Cactus now supports tracking of data dependencies at runtime using schedule annotations.
 These can be used to check correctness of a schedule and also to automate data synchronizations between MPI ranks.

-Two news thorn have been added:
+Two new thorns have been added:

  * Baikal, a spacetime evolution code using [NRPy+](http://astro.phys.wvu.edu/bhathome/nrpy.html) for code generation
  * BaikalVacuum, a version of Baikal optimized for vacuum only simulations